nf2337/Mapping-Global-Foodscapes/tutorial6.md

 ```
 Then, click on the webisite or menu, and explore it a little.
 Read about how the restaurant advertizes itself, noting how it engages with questions of gustatory identity and flavor.
 What demographic or class does it appear to speak to?
 Who is the target clientelle?
 What cultural elements can you identify from the design, images, and text?

 Please complete this by Monday, 25th.
 We'll need all the class entries to work on our map.
-Once all the entries all filled out, go to File > Download > Comma-seperated values.
+Once all the entries all filled out, go to **File > Download > Comma-seperated values**.
 Store the .csv sheet in your Tutorial 6 folder.

 ## Visualizing the Falafel Sandwich on a map of NYC

 Open QGIS, and set your project Coordinate Reference System to WGS 84 Pseudo-Mercator (EPSG:3857).
 This is a useful projection for making local maps at the scale of New York City.

 Next, let's add a basemap.
-Go to Web > OpenLayers plugin > OpenStreetMap > OpenStreetMap.
+Go to **Web > OpenLayers plugin > OpenStreetMap > OpenStreetMap**.
 Make sure the basemap is added in your **Layers Panel**.

 In previous tutorials, we worked .csv sheets in a number of ways to make point and polygon visualizations.
 Recall in tutorial 2, we visualized the cities based on their latitude and longitude coordinates, attributes that place location based on the Global Positioning System (GPS).
 Further recall in tutorial 4, we visualized a tabular dataset of average calorie intake by using the table join method.
 In this tutorial, we are working with tabular data that contains the address of restuarants selling falafel sandwiches in NYC.
 QGIS can automatically georeference addresses as points on a map, we just need to quickly install a plugin.